nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 - Part of the application is now not statically typed.
 It provides speed but a what cost right?
 - The initial setup is rather time consuming.
 Doing the whole FAKE setup to have everything in place took some time.
 However, I really enjoyed it so I didn't really mind.
 - The output of the console is less clear.
-Since we are using two processes to compile all code to JavaScript it can get hard to spot what is going wrong from time to time.
-Create React Application has this habit of clearing the screen when it compiles.
+Since we are using two processes to compile all code to JavaScript it can get hard to spot what is going wrong from time to time. _Create React Application_ has this habit of clearing the screen when it compiles.
 Consequentially, you need to scroll to see the F# error you might have.

 Overall, I like this, and time will tell if this ends up to be my new default or not.
-Thanks for reading this far and I hope you enjoy the rest the of F# Advent calendar!
+Thanks for reading this far and I hope you enjoy the rest the of **F# Advent calendar**!

 Yours truly,
 nojaf